Best Pancake Lens for Every Camera

 I’ve shot professionally with this lens on numerous occasions, for product photography, wedding photography, event photography, and more – it really is that versatile… not to mention cheap too.

-I wouldn’t recommend this lens for professionals, who really should be spending a lot more than $100 (see latest price here) on high quality glass.
+I wouldn’t recommend this lens for professionals, who really should be spending a lot more than $100 on high-quality glass.

 However, if you don’t earn a living taking photos, the Yongnuo 40mm f/2.8 is actually great value for money.
 It also happens to be the cheapest way to blur the background in your photos, but you’ll need to get quite close to your subject to take full advantage of the bokeh.